nikantonelli/PortfolioItem-Tree-With-Dependencies/README.md

 you will see the child user stories.

 The colour coding shows the 'state' of the item and the edge of the circle will be red if there are dependencies of either
 type: successors or predecessors.
-The text of the item with be red for those with predecessors and a strnage green colour for those with successors
+The text of the item with be red for those with predecessors and a strange green colour for those with successors

 The idea behind this is that you might want to set up a consistent view (via either the hover or via the pop-up) to explore the status graphically without loads of clicks.